15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 1. Magento 2 (Adobe Commerce)

 The platform has two versions.
 The free one is Magento Open Source, which you can download from the official website and use.
 The second one is a paid edition of Magento called Adobe Commerce.
-It can be on the Cloud or On-premise.
+It can be on the Cloud or on-premises.
 By buying a Commerce Cloud license, you also get hosting with pre-integrated cloud services.

 headless e commerce open source